tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 without causing a script error.
-However, you should make a practice of always quoting literal strings (other than numbers), because it ensures that the statement will continue to work properly even if the string becomes a reserved LiveCode word in the future.
+However, you should make a practice of always quoting literal strings (other than numbers), because it ensures that the statement will continue to work properly even if the string becomes a reserved word in the future.

 If the **Script -\> Variable Checking** option is set to true, compiling a script that contains an unquoted literal string causes a script error.